ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ## Section 3: Create a Certificate Authority for your first peer organization, "Teamxx Org1"

 In a Hyperledger Fabric network, each organization will typically have their own certificate authority.
 The certificate authority is used to issue identities- consisting of X.509 public certificates and matching private keys- for end users, client applications, administrators, and peer and ordering service nodes.
-In most uses cases each organization will want to have control over the identities they issue, so the typical practice is that each organization provides their own certificate authority.
+In most use cases each organization will want to have control over the identities they issue, so the typical practice is that each organization provides their own certificate authority.
 We will follow that practice in this lab.

 You are starting with a blank slate, and our first component to add is the certificate authority for our first peer organization.
 In relation to the diagram in the overview section that showed our finished network upon successful lab completion, here is the component that will be added in this section: